At EF Gap Year, we are excited to help re-open international gap opportunities for our students.

 We also provide information to all our travelers about local COVID-19 guidelines and regulations expected to be in place during their program before departure.
 We recommend travelers bring their own personal hand sanitizer and multiple reusable face masks for use throughout their gap program.
 We require all travelers to wear a mask on tour when required by local law, other relevant authorities, or at the direction of their Tour Director or EF staff.
 Currently, travelers who have been vaccinated and/or recently recovered from COVID are not exempt from wearing masks.
 All EF Gap participants should closely self-monitor their health throughout their program.
 Should you feel ill on the program, your Tour Director, Gap Advisor, and EF Global Emergency Support team are trained to support you.

-Finally, to comply with local regulations and ensure a smooth experience traveling between countries, travelers on any EF Gap Year program must be fully vaccinated against COVID-19, defined as at least two weeks since either the second dose of a two-dose vaccine (Pfizer or Moderna) or two weeks since one dose of a single-dose vaccine (Johnson and Johnson).
+Finally, to comply with local regulations and ensure a smooth experience traveling between countries, travelers on any EF Gap Year program must be up to date with COVID-19 vaccinations (as defined by the CDC) at least two weeks prior to program departure date.

 While specific measures vary across program modules and locations, all accommodations and learning environments will have enhanced protocols.
 When you are touring, your hotels will practice enhanced cleaning measures, such as frequent cleaning of common areas and guest rooms between customers.
 If you are in a homestay, your hosts will follow mandatory local hygiene guidelines.
 In both homestays and student residences, we will prioritize assigning you another EF Gap student as your roommate.
 EF student residences will follow enhanced hygiene, cleaning, and social distancing protocols.
 Apartment accommodations will be thoroughly cleaned between guests.
 Note that an important part of your program is the opportunity to live independently, especially during your internship module.
 All of these enhanced protocols should be coupled with common sense personal hygiene and social distancing practices.